 - Screencasting (to external monitors/TVs)

-Wi-Fi allows users to connect to any wireless network available that is discoverable by the Meta Quest.
-With an MDM installed, admins can configure Wi-Fi networks for users and also remove the capability of changing Wi-Fi networks.
+Wi-Fi allows users to connect to any wireless network that is discoverable by the Meta Quest.
+With an MDM installed, admins can configure Wi-Fi networks for users and remove the capability of changing Wi-Fi networks.
 Alternatively, users can use their controllers to manually type in Wi-Fi credentials on any network they choose.

-Kiosk Mode with Oculus For Business
+Kiosk Mode with Oculus for Business

-It’s worth noting that Oculus For Business headsets have their own version of kiosk mode.
-The problem is that Oculus For Business device management software is no longer available for purchase as of October 2021.
+It’s worth noting that Oculus for Business headsets have their own version of kiosk mode.
+The problem is that Oculus for Business device management software is no longer available for purchase as of October 2021.